Jessica Sonneborn

 Jessica Sonneborn is an American actress, writer, director and stunt double, who is known for starring roles in Bloody Bloody Bible Camp and Dorothy and the Witches of Oz.

+Career

 Sonneborn worked on many independent films in New England before moving to LA and debuted in The Midnight Shorts Collection (2004) and since then regularly appeared in feature films, direct-to-video productions, TV series, TV mini-series and Short movies.
 Being a sought-after horror movie actress, she appeared in Detour into Madness Vol. 1, Camp Slaughter, School of Horror, A Lure: Teen Fight Club, Bloody Bloody Bible Camp and recently in House Across The Street (starring Eric Roberts), Piranha Sharks (starring Kevin Sorbo) and her self-written movie Alice D (starring Kane Hodder and Al Snow).
 She also appeared in popular TV series such as United States of Tara, Hello Ladies and Cuts.

 Graduated from Wheaton College with a BA in Anthropology, and Lesley University with a Masters in Education.